 - What major industries do we control and operate exclusively?

-- Can we adequately supply our own essential needs from patronizing Black businesses exclusively?
+- Can we adequately supply our own essential needs if we patronized Black/African businesses exclusively?

 How does that make you feel?
 Envision the sense of pride our Ancestors once felt when they owned and controlled their destiny.
 We can reclaim our throne, reestablish ownership of our future and secure our sovereignty.
-It begins with individual households remembering their fluency in living wealth building principles.
+It begins with individual households re-learning their fluency in wealth building principles.

 Check out this short but powerful list to set your foundation for wealth building: